-Oklahoma’s auto insurance rates are on the higher side — on average $2,140 per year, compared to the nationwide average of $1,669.
+Oklahoma’s auto insurance rates are right in line with the national average — $1,005 per year, compared to $1,009 nationwide.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Oklahoma Minimum Liability

 Every state has a different minimum liability level for insured motorists that outlines the minimum amount of coverage required for drivers in that state.
 This is usually shown as how many thousands of dollars are required for bodily injury coverage per person, bodily injury coverage per accident, and property damage liability.
 In Oklahoma’s case, the minimum required liability limits is 25/50/25 — this means:

 - $25,000 bodily injury coverage per person

 Oklahoma’s minimum liability is similar to what you’ll find in most other states.
 Still, it’s probably wise to buy more than the minimum.
 Think about getting into an accident with a luxury car — worth $100,000 or more — it’s easy to see how just $25,000 of property damage coverage might leave you paying a lot more out of pocket for the rest of the damages.